p1ho/fitbit-test/README.md

 The easiest way to tell if you're in a venv is if you see a ```(venv)``` at the beginning or above your commandline.

 ## Installing dependencies
-Run the following code after you're inside a venv.
+Run the following code after you're inside a virtual environment.
 ```
 $ pip install -r requirements.txt
 ```
-This will install all the dependencies inside the requirements.txt I've pinned the versions of the package, so if they somehow get updated in the future you're going to be working with the version locked in this time.
+This will install all the dependencies inside the requirements.txt.

+I've pinned the versions of the package, so if they somehow get updated in the future you're going to be working with the version locked in this time.

 ## Specify your secrets
-For security purpose, I've put your client secrets inside ```.gitignore``` So you have to create a secrets.py with the following fields:
+For security purpose, I've put your client secrets inside ```.gitignore``` So you have to create a ```secrets.py``` with the following fields:
 ```Python
 CLIENT_ID = 'YOUR ID'
 CLIENT_SECRET = 'YOUR TOKEN'